top of page

 Primitive Camping "Survival" Overnight

 Put all the years skills to the test!
 As a group, the team will be given a survival challenge where all the skills learned thus far will come together.
-We’ll then celebrate the end of the year with a group meal and share stories.
+We’ll then celebrate the end of the year with a group meal and share stories. *Those registered for the Teen Immersion Minus Overnights will skip this month*

 Teen Immersion Enrollment Options + Drop-In Dates